aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 }
 ```

-And other than that, the contract is largely the exact same as before!
+And other than that, the contract is largely the exact same as before.

 ### Publishing the module and running the contract